Last Updated on

 You can have your work edited in as little as 30 minutes.
 Talk about fast.
 With the editors, you can choose from two packages: correctness, where an editor only looks at spelling, grammar, and punctuation, or correctness and clarity and correctness and clarity, where an editor combs through your work and helps with sentence structure, readability, and more.

-Many freelance editors are not available to get your work back to you within half an hour, which is why Grammarly’s editors are such a great option for those who need their work edited fast and affordably.
+Many freelance editors are not available to get your work back to you within half an hour, so Grammarly’s editors are an excellent option for those who need their work edited fast and affordably.

 ❤️Why you’ll love this feature: A second set of eyes is fantastic for projects of great significance, like a piece of work you’re publishing or something worth a large chunk of your grade.